Nicholasdgiles/nicholasgiles.github.io/_posts/2021-12-07-steam-redesign.markdown

 <figcaption class="caption">High-Fidelity Screens</figcaption>

 ### Motivation
-For this project, I decided to redesign the Steam iOS application as it is a digital product that hasn't had any major UX/UI updates in a while.
-Additionally, I've used Steam in the past to play games and I am familiar with many of the applications' UI and UX issues.
+For this project, I decided to redesign the Steam iOS application, which is a digital product that is in need of a UX/UI overhaul.
+Additionally, I've used Steam in the past to play games so I am familiar with many of the application's UI and UX issues.
 From doing a quick assessment, I found that the application has significant UX flaws and utilizes outdated design patterns.
-In order to further dig into these issues, I conducted a heuristic analysis of the Steam iOS mobile application.
+In order to further dig into these issues, I decided to conduct a heuristic analysis.

 <img src="http://nicholasgiles.com/assets/images/steam_redesign/steam_audit.png" alt="Steam iOS Application Audit" class="bigger-image"/>
-<figcaption class="caption">Steam iOS Application Audit</figcaption>
+<figcaption class="caption">Steam iOS Application: Key Screens</figcaption>

 ### Heuristic Analysis
 A heuristic analysis was conducted in order to uncover UX and UI issues of the Steam iOS application.
 The features that were analyzed include Profile Setup, Game Search, Game Listings, Item Listings, and Community Marketplace just to name a few.

 I began by creating a checklist of the heuristics that should be applied, as well as crafting the individual criteria for each heuristic.
 Then I documented issues related to Nielsen Norman's ten usability heuristics.
-The heuristics that had the most issues are documented below.
+The heuristics that had the most issues are included below.

 <img src="http://nicholasgiles.com/assets/images/steam_redesign/heuristic_checklist.png" alt="Steam iOS Application Audit" class="bigger-image"/>
 <figcaption class="caption">Heuristic Analysis Checklist</figcaption>

-#### Findings
 Once I finished creating the heuristic analysis checklist, I rated the severity of each issue and brainstormed recommended solutions.
+This helped create a list of items to address for the redesign, and a priority ranking for each task.

 <img src="http://nicholasgiles.com/assets/images/steam_redesign/heuristic_analysis.png" alt="Steam iOS Application Audit" class="bigger-image"/>
 <figcaption class="caption">Severity Rankings & Recommendations </figcaption>